-Basically if your portfolio has flat-lined, in dollar terms, you may be thinking, at least I haven’t gone backwards.
+Basically, if your portfolio has flat-lined, in dollar terms, you may be thinking, at least I haven’t gone backward.
 WRONG!!!!!
 You have and that has come in the form of cost of living rises.
 With the cost of living increasing by 23.75% over that time, which in reality is actually more, you are almost 25% worse off.

 Think of it this way, that 4000 units of Telstra that you may had 8 years ago, would actually need to be 5000 units, today, in order to buy you the same quality of life.
 Sadly that probably isn’t the case and many that have taken the long term view on their portfolio holdings, are somewhat disadvantaged.